ehmicky/fast-cartesian/README.md

 - requires almost no memory
 - works with an infinite number of combinations

-If one of your arrays has more than 4 trillions of elements (which is the size limit of any array in JavaScript), you can bypass this limit by using a generator function instead.
+Arrays in JavaScript have a size limit of 4 trillions of elements.
+You can bypass this limit by using a generator function instead.

 <!-- eslint-disable fp/no-loops, no-empty -->